wiremock/wiremock.org/_docs/verifying.md

 ---
-layout: docs
-title: Verifying
-meta_title: Verifying whether specific HTTP requests were made | WireMock
-toc_rank: 60
+description: >
-description: Verifying and querying requests relies on the request journal, which is an in-memory log of received requests.
+    Verifying and querying requests relies on the request journal, which is an in-memory log of received requests.
     This can be disabled for load testing.
 ---

+# Verifying whether specific HTTP requests were made

 The WireMock server records all requests it receives in memory (at least until it is [reset](./stubbing.md#reset)).
 This makes it possible to verify that